network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Finally, the server-side introduces the same kind of influence on the responsiveness as the client-side, with the difference that the responsiveness will be impacted during the downlink load generation.

+Beyond the server's networking stack influence, the server selection impacts the result as well.
+First, the network-path chosen between client and server is influenced by the server-selection.
+Second, the network-stack deployed on the selected server may not be representative for workloads that are relevant to the user running the test.

 ## Root-causing Responsiveness